In the beginning

 - Wikipedia

-VMWare and using Synology DSM taught me that relying on separate systems for compute and storage (especially at the homelab scale) can be painful.
-Having to manage 2 systems and ensure that both are in properly secure and in sync with each other can lead to drift between configurations as the contract between them is not solidified.
+Having to manage 2 systems and ensure that both are secure and in sync can lead to drift between configurations as the contract between them is brittle.
 This includes migrations, authentication, replication and etc.

-The options I considered were
+The options I considered to remove this friction were

 - Proxmox